Dieser Text ist zur Zeit nur auf Englisch verfügbar...

 Rapti Siriwardane-de Zoysa is a marine anthropologist and a cultural geographer.
 With formative interdisciplinary training in sociology, comparative literature, and theatre studies (National University of Singapore), she holds a Masters in Environmental Politics (University of Oxford, SoGE), and a DPhil in Development Anthropology (University of Bonn, ZEF).

-She has been a postdoctoral member of ZMT´s Development and Knowledge Sociology working group since June 2015, and is an adjunct lecturer with the Institute of Sociology at the University of Bremen.
-She also scientifically co-ordinates a German Science Foundation/DFG funded research project EMERSA within the SPP 1889 initiative - Regional Sea Level Change and Society, and is co-PI of the regional collaboration WIOGEN (West Indian Ocean Governance and Exchange Network), funded by the MeerWissen initiative of the German Federal Ministry of Economic Cooperation and Development (BMZ).
+She joined ZMT´s Development and Knowledge Sociology working group in June 2015, and is an adjunct lecturer with the Department of Anthropology and Cultural Studies at the University of Bremen.
+Between October 2016 and December 2019, she scientifically coordinated the German Science Foundation/DFG funded research project EMERSA within the first phase of the SPP 1889 initiative - Regional Sea Level Change and Society initiative.
+She currently co-leads the second phase SPP 1889 project ‘Towards Blue Urbanism for Sea Level Change Adaptation: Global Trajectories and Speculative Futuring in Island Southeast Asia’ (BlueUrban) together with Dr. Johannes Herbeck (Sustainability Research Center, University of Bremen), while serving as co-PI of the regional network collaboration WIOGEN for the West Indian Ocean Region, funded by the BMZ´s MeerWissen initiative.

-Her work is broadly informed by questions around marine place- and sensemaking.
-Her ongoing research explores cultures of learning and transformation to urban sea level change in achipelagic Southeast Asia (Indonesia, Singapore and the Philippines), together with the politcis of convivality and invasive species governance in the east Caribbean (Dutch Antilles and Jamaica).
+Drawing from fieldwork financed by two small grant projects, she also continues to write on the politics of conviviality and invasive species governance in the east Caribbean (Dutch Antilles and Jamaica), and on local struggles around urban mangrove conservation and land use planning in west Malaysia.
 Her recent monograph Fishing, Mobility and Settlerhood: Coastal Socialities in Postwar Sri Lanka (Springer, 2018), traces how everyday forms of sociality - and of ethical being and doing - have transformed in the wake of civil war, particularly in ways that challenge scholarly assumptions on rivalry, resource competition, and collective action.

 Siriwardane-de Zoysa, Rapti.
 Beyond the Wall: Dyking as an object of everyday governance in the Bay of Manila, Philippines, Marine Policy, forthcoming